What Is an Unavoidably Unsafe Product?

 The most widely recognized category of unavoidably unsafe products is prescription drugs.
 Some courts hold that all medications automatically qualify as unavoidably unsafe on the theory that public policy favors the development of beneficial drugs even if their introduction poses some risk.
 Other courts weigh the usefulness of the drug against its risk of harm in the same way they would for any other product.

-Some courts also find medical devices, vaccines, and blood products are unavoidable unsafe.
-When deciding whether these products are unavoidably unsafe the court may look at the type and quality of research done on the drug or device.
+Some courts also find medical devices and blood products are unavoidably unsafe.
+When deciding whether these products are unavoidably unsafe, the court may look at the type and quality of research done on the drug or device.
 Courts also look at how necessary to human life and public health the product is and whether the FDA looked at it to determine its risk vs utility.